Summary

 To begin the disability claim process, you need to consult a healthcare professional.
 You also must provide all necessary documents to the SSA to prove your disabling condition.
 The documents can act as proof of your deteriorating health condition that prevents you from doing any work.
+These documents include:

 Bipolar is a multidimensional condition that involves a complex interaction between psychological and biological factors.
 Bipolar disability is a sizable contributor to disability across the globe.